scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

     1 loops, best of 3: 293 ms per loop

-Real incomplete SVDs, e.g. computing only the first 10 eigenvectors, can be computed with arpack, available in `scipy.sparse.linalg.eigsh`.
+Real incomplete SVDs, e.g. computing only the first 10 eigenvectors, can be computed with arpack, available in ``scipy.sparse.linalg.eigsh``.

 .. topic:: Computational linear algebra

     For certain algorithms, many of the bottlenecks will be linear algebra computations.
 In this case, using the right function to solve the right problem is key.
-For instance, an eigenvalue problem with a symetric matrix is easier to solve than with a general matrix.
+For instance, an eigenvalue problem with a symmetric matrix is easier to solve than with a general matrix.
 Also, most often, you can avoid inverting a matrix and use a less costly (and more numerically stable) operation.

     Know your computational linear algebra.
-Whe in doubt, explore `scipy.linalg`, and use `%timeit` to try out different alternatives on your data.
+When in doubt, explore ``scipy.linalg``, and use ``%timeit`` to try out different alternatives on your data.

 Writing faster numerical code